 Led Zeppelin, ‘Moby Dick’

 Another hit from Led Zeppelin’s drummer, Bonham was indeed a musical genius.
 He combined folk, brawn, funk, and rock on the drum kit in a way that no other musician will ever be able to recreate the same way.
 Perhaps this is the reason an authentic Led Zeppelin reunion tour will never match up to expectations.
-Led Zeppelin’s ‘Moby Dick’ has an epic drum solo that perfectly sums up the magic behind Bonham and exactly why no other drummer can replace this legend.
+While guitarist Jimmy Page’s guitar work would often get a lot of the limelight, the song ‘Moby Dick’ has an epic drum solo that perfectly sums up the magic behind Bonham and exactly why no other drummer can replace this legend.
 In live performances at the time, Bonham could play his already extended 14-minute solo for sometimes around 20 minutes or more.